mggg-states/NM-shapefiles/README.md

 *	`2MOREVAP`: Two or more races, non-hispanic, voting age population

 ## Projection
-This shapefile uses a WGS84/UTM zone 13N (EPSG: 32613).
+This shapefile uses a WGS84/UTM zone 13N projection (EPSG: 32613).

+## Rating
+We give these shapefiles an A rating.
+All data was obtained from the state government and was processed by MGGG staff.